 The design and manufacture of lighting for naval and merchant vessels present major challenges - and

 much greater than those required for a typical lighting project.
 Not only have the harsh environments of

 the world’s oceans to be considered, the quality of light, power consumption and a long, maintenance-

 free service life are vitally important factors.

-McGeoch has been successfully manufacturing ruggedized lighting for over 180 years, lighting which has graced
+McGeoch has been successfully manufacturing ruggedized lighting for over 180 years, lighting which has

-the times and kept well abreast of modern technologies.
+moved ahead of the times and kept well abreast of modern technologies.

-With the advent of LED Technology, probably the greatest challenge in the company’s legacy has been to develop
+With the advent of LED Technology, probably the greatest challenge in the company’s legacy has been to

 develop an entire new range of ruggedized lighting which meets every aspect of modern-day criteria.
 That